zachmolony/battleship/README.md

 The first is a 'quick and dirty' algorithm that could essentially cheat, reading where the ships were and based on that information having a greater chance of hitting them.
 After all, there is no requirement for the AI to follow the rules - the end result makes no difference to the human player.
 In a way, this could be better as the chances of hitting a correct ship could be linearly scaled with the difficulty chosen by the player.

 Alternatively, a strategy that a human would deploy in a real game of battleship could be implemented.
-Consider how a human plays - they guess randomly at first, then after hitting try the four squares around this to determine the direction of the ship.
-Then, the player tries shots along this determined axis until the ship is destroyed.
+Consider how you would play - they guess randomly at first, then after hitting try the four squares around the one you hit to determine the direction of the ship.
+Then, the try shots along this determined axis until the ship is destroyed.
+This would be implemented by simply adding one to the value of `x` or `y` generated on the previous shot.

 ### Reflective review

 My experience with programming is almost exclusively with front-end frameworks such as Vue and React.
 This was a challenge for me as the management of front end state and object-oriented design is quite different, and I was never sure of what the best practices and design patterns were for this style of coding.
-In the end, I think my data management similarly reflects the hierarchy of state in a modern frontend framework, which I'm not sure is the best method but worked for this program.
+In the end, I think my data management similarly reflects the hierarchy of state in a modern frontend framework, although I'm not sure is the best method, albiet worked for this program.

-I also struggled with the memory management of C++ and the language's lack of traceability found in front end development, and descriptive error messages (looking at you, segmentation fault).
-However, this is something I got used to, and I began to appreciate the data-driven model of object-oriented programming.
+I also struggled with the memory management of C++ and the language's lack of traceability found in front end development, and descriptive error messages (looking at you, seg fault).
+However, this is something I got used to - I think it made me much more rigourous in making sure I understand every part of my code, rather than relying on developer tools and extensions.
+Furthermore, I began to appreciate the encapsulation and interfacing found in object-oriented programming, and rediscovered the joy of tinkering with the lower level aspects of a computer, which are seldom seen in modern web development.

 ## Running the project